kamranalisays/spring-cloud-server-configuration-properties-file/README.md

 In application.properties file at spring cloud config server(https://github.com/kamranalisays/spring-cloud-config-server) , i used the git url of the repository that contain the configuration file.

+4) For more understanding explore the spring cloud config server project available at https://github.com/kamranalisays/spring-cloud-config-server